ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 Instead:

-* briefly reference earlier concepts
+* briefly reference earlier ideas
 * expand them with deeper insight

-Each chapter should **advance the conceptual framework of the book**.
+Each chapter should **advance the conceptual architecture of the book**.

 ---